BLCM/bl3mods/Apocalyptech/README.md

   spawns will spawn at 100% instead.
 Also makes most of the vehicle rare spawns more common, with the exception of Skagzilla (though note that those just have an increased chance, not guaranteed).
+  - Brood Mother, in Pyre of Stars, looks like it's unaffected by this, alas.
 - `better_eridium_event.txt` - This is a better (ie: OP and cheaty) version of the Week 3 event, which increases the Eridium drop rates even further, *vastly* reduces the customization costs at Earl's, and reduces the Eridium